Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_and_dbt/data_engineering_with_snowpark_python_and_dbt.md

 ### Overivew of dbt Executed Queries
 Here are the queries that dbt executed when you ran the `my_second_python_model` model.
 You will notice that it's similar to the first model, but with some more queries to deal with creating the UDF.
-I've again omited the content of the stored procedure in this section so that it's easier to see what's happening at a high level.
+I've again omitted the content of the stored procedure in this section so that it's easier to see what's happening at a high level.
 But I won't walk through it this time as it's very similar to the previous example, the only real difference being the difference in model code.

 1. List schemas